Chimakuan languages

 The Chimakuan languages are a group of extinct languages that were spoken in northwestern Washington state, United States, on the Olympic Peninsula.
 They were spoken by Chimakum, Quileute and Hoh tribes.
-They are part of the Mosan sprachbund, and one of its languages is famous for having no nasal consonants.
+They are part of the Mosan sprachbund, and one of its languages, Quileute, is famous for having no nasal consonants.
 The two languages were about as close as English and German.
-Due to proximity, the Chimakum languages are also similar to Wakashan languages.
+Due to proximity, the Chimakuan languages are also similar to Wakashan.